Login

 • Expected weather: Warm in the morning, cooler at higher elevation, possible mist in the afternoon

-• Pace yourself during the ascent to Maranpata — take breaks and hydrate frequently
+• Pace yourself during the ascent to Maranpata; take breaks and stay hydrated

-• Use trekking poles to help with the steep climb
+• Use trekking poles for the steep climb

-• Keep your camera ready for epic canyon views and the first glimpse of Choquequirao
+• Keep your camera ready for epic canyon views and your first glimpse of Choquequirao

-• Protect yourself from the sun in the morning and bring a light jacket for the afternoon
+• Protect yourself from the sun in the morning and bring a light jacket for cooler afternoon conditions

 • Enjoy the silence and solitude — very few trekkers reach this part of the Andes